 When I was in grammar school living in Connecticut I was a big NFL fan.
 That changed once my family returned to Puerto Rico at the age of 12.

 I remember how much of a fan of the New York Giants I was that time.
-In one occasion some of the players from the early 90’s (Mark Ingram, Dave Meggett, and a few others) where going to play basketball at a charity event at the University of Fairfield against the Fairfield University Basketball team at the town next to where we lived.
+In one occasion some of the players from the early 90’s (Mark Ingram, Dave Meggett, and a few others) were going to play basketball at a charity event at the University of Fairfield against the Fairfield University Basketball team at the town next to where we lived.

-I remember the entrance was something like 8-10 dollars and for my Dad at the moment it was a big expense to get all 4 of us into the game.
-For me it was a surreal moment to see in real life these Football players I was used to watching on the TV.
-I was a big fan of Dave Meggett and I had the chance to shake his hand.
+I remember the entrance was something like 8-10 dollars and for my Dad, at the moment it was a big expense to get all 4 of us into the game.
+For me, it was a surreal moment to see in real life these Football players I was used to watching on the TV.
+I was a big fan of Dave Meggett, and I had the chance to shake his hand.
 My dad also gifted me a picture of the Giants that was autographed by the players present at the game.
-That day made me even a bigger fan of the New York Giants and to this day whenever I can catch one of their games I try to enjoy it.
+That day made me even a bigger fan of the New York Giants, and to this day whenever I can catch one of their games I try to enjoy it.

 My Allegiance to the Giants

 I guess I am not as loyal as most fans to the team.
 I think the only Giants apparel I have was a hoodie that I got for Christmas in 1991 from my parents that I conserve to this day.
 I also have the picture they autographed stored with all my baseball and basketball cards.
 But something that always happens is I become a Temporary fan every time I see the Giants in the super bowl.